Oncology Rehabilitation

 What this care covers

-Oncology rehabilitation supports people who are going through or have completed cancer treatment.
-Surgery, chemotherapy and radiation can leave lasting effects on strength, mobility, fatigue levels and lymphatic function.
-A specialist physiotherapist works with your medical team to design a programme that respects where you are in treatment, helps manage side effects, and gradually rebuilds your physical capacity at a pace that feels right for you.
+Oncology rehabilitation supports people going through or recovering from cancer treatment.
+Surgery, chemotherapy, and radiation can leave lasting effects on strength, mobility, fatigue, and lymphatic function.
+A specialist physiotherapist works alongside your medical team to design a programme suited to where you are in treatment, helps manage side effects, and gradually rebuilds physical capacity.

 Conditions treated